BMark1213/The-Anachronism-Campaign/Main Story Points/Wars/Sorcerers War.md

 	  data-img = 'Base Info Folder/Images/Main Story/Treaty_Of_Magic.jpg'
 	  data-type='range'
 	  data-end='7955'>
-	The Rift Walker becomes head of the Sorcerers and offers a treaty to the opposing party.
+	The Rift Walker becomes a neutral party due to the fact he gets magic from the stone but its a normal person.
+He offers a treaty to the both parties.
 They accept and they all meet at the center of the first battlefield and the Treaty of Magic is signed.
 </span>